chris-wood/draft-group-privacypass-k-check/draft-group-privacypass-k-check.md

 This document describes a protocol called K-Check for implementing HTTP resource consistency checks.
-The primary use case for K-Check is for deployments of protocols such as Privacy Pass and Oblivious HTTP wherein privacy goals require that clients have a consistent view of some protocol-specific resource (typically, a public key).
+The primary use case for K-Check is for deployments of protocols such as Privacy Pass and Oblivious HTTP in which privacy goals require that clients have a consistent view of some protocol-specific resource (typically, a public key).

 --- middle